 The following resources are made available by a number of units through the combined expertise of instructors, University staff, and student staff.

 Academic Integrity Website provides information about the University’s academic code of ethics.
-It also provides a tutorial that provides includes illustrations of how to avoid unintentional academic misconduct and plagiarism.
+It also includes a tutorial that provides illustrations of how to avoid unintentional academic misconduct and plagiarism.

 Academic Support in Residence provides information about resources available to students living in University of Guelph residence environments.